MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-scope.md

 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

 When the Azure Information Protection policy downloads to computers that have installed the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), all users get the settings and labels from the default policy or the changes that you configured for the global policy.
-If you want to supplement these for specific users, by having different settings and labels, you must create a **scoped policy** that's configured for those users.
+If you want to supplement this configuration for specific users, by having different settings and labels, you must create a **scoped policy** that's configured for those users.

 ## How scoped policies work